-What made you decide to become a Tutor with Valkyrie?
+What made you decide to become an Operations Manager with Valkyrie?

 Why do you like working for Valkyrie?

 I value the training industry and I believe in Apprenticeships when things are done properly and to the highest standards which is how we do it every day.
 Of course we have developments and improvements to make but we are good at what we do and I am proud to work for a credible organisation.
 I also enjoy the trials and tribulations of People management and strive to enable others to achieve their career goals and become the best they can be.
 Operational Management is not easy but Valkyrie has a unique culture where everyone is valued, everyone matters and everyone takes pride and responsibility for their own areas.
 I like and appreciate that I am trusted and respected and my views are sought regularly which enables me to contribute to most areas of the business and satisfies my drive to make a difference.

 What makes Valkyrie different to other training providers in your view?

 Valkyrie isn’t unique, we are an Apprenticeship Training Provider, of which there are many, thousands in fact.
 However, Valkyrie is different because we care about what we do and we work tirelessly to get it right, to enable all of our Apprentices not just to pass but to achieve their very best.
 We work hard to engage our employers and encourage them to become part of the process and we listen and respond to their feedback.
 We are critical of our own processes because we know how things should be done and we consistently aim to continually improve.
 Valkyrie is different, Valkyrie is individual and Valkyrie is an organisation which stands firm in competition and achieves good results because we make a difference.

 What key advice would you give to someone thinking about training with Valkyrie?